dalofeco/MSS/README.md

 # Meeting Scheduling System (MSS)
 A GUI based Java application that allows users to create their own meetings and organize them by assigning them to rooms and people.
-This was created as a project for CMPSC221 at Penn State Behrend for Proferssor Naseem Ibrahim.
 ## Usage
 In order to try it, simply download the <b>MSS.jar</b> java executable under the <b>dist</b> directory and run it.
 ## Functionality